emrahkirdok/tpl-mag/README.md

 ```
 #### An overview of the tool and file hierarchy

-Image 1: The order of use of the tools and data is visualized in the pipeline shown in the figure.
+Figure 1: The order of use of the tools and data is visualized in the pipeline shown in the figure.
 ![pipeline](image.png)

 Create the `results` directory and its subreddits to which the results will be transferred.